budparr/budparr.com/content/about.md

 In my spare time, I run the [{static is} The New Dynamic](https://www.thenewdynamic.org/) project and [Meetup group](http://www.meetup.com/the-new-dynamic/), exploring static web technologies and the “post-CMS” paradigm.

-I live on the upper west side of Manhattan with his wife and three sons.
+I live on the upper west side of Manhattan with my wife and three sons who are not usually as glum looking as in the photograph on the home page.

 [twitter/@budparr](http://twitter.com/budparr)